The unrolled quantum group inside Lusztig's quantum group of divided powers: Preliminaries

 \item \textbf{Lusztig quantum group of divided powers} $U_q^{\L}(\g)$ (or restricted specialization): An infinite-dimensional Hopf algebra over $\C$ obtained for every choice of an element $q\in\C^\times$, defined by specialization

-where the indeterminant $v$ acts on $\C_q$ by multiplication with the number $q$.
-So essentially we plug in $v=q$.
-This does not change the linear basis, but the algebra relations due to possible zeroes in $\Z[v,v^{-1}]$-coefficients , which depends very much on the choices made in the integral form.
-For $q$ a primitive $\ell$-th root of unity we get explicitly
+where the indeterminate $v$ acts on $\C_q$ by multiplication with the number $q$.
+This has the following consequence on the algebra structure: If we have elements in the chosen integral form and a relation between them, including as scalar factors some nonzero $f(v)\in\Z[v,v^{-1}]$, which is clearly invertible in $\Q(v)$, then this may nevertheless specialize to $f(q)=0$.
+For example, if $q$ a primitive $\ell$-th root of unity we have $[\ell_\alpha]_{q_\alpha}=0$, and correspondingly in $U_q^{\L}(\g)$ we have the relation:

 Multiplication in the algebra gives a bijective linear map (PBW-basis):